revoconner/revoconner/README.md

 <b>
 Tech artist from the Himalayas.
 Is it beautiful you ask, of course it is, but more than that its great for overclocking!

-I am a tech artist , self taught (is that what people who couldn't manage college say?), by profession.

 How have I ever built anything for Blender without being able to turn the viewport around properly!
 But then again looking back at how I even began to write code, it's a miracle in itself.
 Oh!
 You wanna hear that story?
 Well, I used to be a character artist for half a decade (I still am... in parts), became a senior character artist and then my employers at the time decided I was expendable and should become a tech artist in a few months along with my regular duties with no extra pay!!
 Yaay!!

 But at least it got me into this, and it's good work, so, ummm a win in the end?